About

 Diederik Schneemann

-In 2011 he presented his first solo exhibition A Flip Flop Story in Milan during the Salone del Mobile.
-In 2013 he presented his 3D mash up collection, in 2018 the Rubdish series of photographs and in 2019 his Cherished collection.
+In 2011 he made his debut with his first solo exhibition A Flip Flop Story during Milan Design Week.
+In 2013 he presented his 3-D Mash Up collection, in 2018 the Rubdish photo series and since 2019 his Cherished collections.